 Andy also wrote and sings “The Spirit of Mother Jones.”
 2010.

-While many of those attending played baseball or chatted with friends, union leaders spoke of support for the war effort; the United States government had just declared war on Germany a couple of weeks earlier.
+While many of those attending played baseball or chatted with friends, union leaders spoke of support for the war effort, as the United States government had just declared war on Germany a couple of weeks earlier.
 There was a general mood of optimism among the miners however as the Victor Coal & Fuel company had signed a new deal with the UMWA in March so industrial peace in the mines was in prospect.

 Five days later on the morning of 27th April 1917, 122 men went underground to work in the Hastings pit, at mid-morning a massive explosion shattered the mine and 121 of them died that day.
 It was the worst single mining disaster in the history of the State of Colorado.
 Mining in the area never recovered after Hastings.
 Some miners and their families continued to live in the company shacks in the towns of Hastings and Ludlow.